 High-fiber foods generally make us feel fuller for longer periods of time.
 Whole foods that are naturally high in fiber also tend to be lower in calories.
 Studies have shown that people on high-fiber diets typically eat about 10% fewer calories.
 As mentioned above, fiber also helps keep blood sugar levels steady, therefore preventing huge surges in insulin, the fat storage hormone.
 Fiber also traps small amounts of energy from the food we eat, escorting calories out of the body before they can be absorbed.

 Based on the information above, you can see how soluble and insoluble fiber is both beneficial and absolutely necessary in our balanced diets.
-If you need help adding fiber to your diet, there’s nothing wrong with supplementing whole foods and healthy smoothies with a clean fiber powder.
+If you need help adding fiber to your diet, there’s nothing wrong with supplementing whole foods and healthy smoothies with a clean fiber supplement powder.